Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/process.md

 This syscall does not throw errors.

 ## `getenv(): table`
-Returns the environment table for the current process.
+Returns the environment variable table for the current process.

 ### Arguments
 This syscall does not take any arguments.